FoodRescue.ca is the creation of Second Harvest, Canada's largest food rescue organization.

 Meals, snacks, or food items which offer access to healthy, nutritious sustenance to the public as food assistance.

 A not-for-profit, charitable organization that distributes food items to people and families requiring assistance to ensure they have adequate food to avoid hunger.
-Food Banks typically distribute food to be consumed off their premises and do not process or serve prepared food, however some Food Banks offer food programs.
+Food Banks typically distribute food to be consumed off their premises and do not process or serve prepared food, however some Food Banks also offer food programs.

 Any not-for-profit, charitable organization that offers food programming, such as meals for seniors, food for shelters, snacks for after school programs, or items for student nutrition programs, drop-in centres, food banks, or food hampers at no cost to the individuals accessing them.